bdwalton/config/README.md

 ## Expected Packages

 To track new Debian packages that are expected, simply add the package name to `debian_packages`.
-Similarly, for PIP (python) package, add the package name to `pip_packages`.
+Similarly, for PIPx (python) packages, add the package name to `pipx_packages`.
+This file takes a package name and an optional comma separated list of dependencies to add to the saem venv on the package.
 Lastly, `npm_packages` is a list of npm javascript packages we like to have.
 After updating any of these files, you can re-run `setup-env` to have the packages added appropriately.

 ## DConf Settings